 Eleanor Goodman is the award-winning translator of Something Crosses My Mind: Selected Poems by Wang Xiaoni, published by Zephyr Press in 2014.
 It won the Lucien Stryk Translation Prize and was shortlisted for the 2015 Griffin Poetry Prize.
 Copies of the book can be purchased at your local independent book store, or online here and here.

 Her honors include a 2013-14 Fulbright Grant, which she spent doing research at Peking University.
 She has also received a Henry Luce Translation Fellowship from the Vermont Studio Center, a PEN/Heim Translation Grant, the 2013 Ninth Letter Translation Prize, the 2012 DJS Translation Award, two Ann Kao Foundation Translation Fellowships, and an International Merit Award in Poetry from the Atlanta Review.
 Her work has been the finalist for the Cliff Becker Book Award twice.
-She has held residencies at the American Academy in Rome and VSC, and she has given lectures and readings across China and the United States.
+She has held residencies at the American Academy in Rome and at VSC, and she has given lectures and readings across China and the United States.
 She is currently a Research Associate at the Fairbank Center for Chinese Studies at Harvard University.

 Email Eleanor at eleanor @eleanorgoodman. com.

-Her first book, Nine Dragon Island, will be available this coming winter.
+Her first book, Nine Dragon Island, is available for purchase online and in bookstores.

 Selected Poems Online

-Eleanor Goodman writes both fiction and nonfiction.
-As a critic, she has published reviews in Cerise Press and written a series of essays for The Best American Poetry website on topics ranging from the role of the translator to a meditation on the Cimetière du Père-Lachaise.
+Eleanor writes both fiction and nonfiction.
+As a critic, she has published a series of essays for The Best American Poetry website on topics ranging from the role of the translator to a meditation on the Cimetière du Père-Lachaise.
 She writes book reviews for The Quarterly Conversation and Rain Taxi.
-Her short story "Getting to No" appeared in Fiction (2009).
+Her short story "Getting to No" appeared in Fiction.
 She also writes occasional essays for the Paris Review.

 She has taught writing at Grub Street and Boston University, and has served as manuscript consultant and editor for books published by major university presses.